SebestyenBenedek/stack-overflow/README.md

 - Push to your fork: git push origin feature-name.
 - Open a pull request.

-# License

-It is subject to the license terms in the LICENSE file found in the top-level directory of this distribution and at http://opensource.org/licenses/MIT.

 # Authors

 List of the contributors to the project: